Jonas Lund: Biography

 Lund was born in 1984 in Linköping, Sweden.
 He earned a BFA at the Gerrit Rietveld Academy, Amsterdam (2009) and an MA at Piet Zwart Institute, Rotterdam (2013).

 Lund was an Eyebeam resident in 2012.
 In 2016, he was an artist in residence at Capacete in Rio de Janeiro, Brazil.
 He has received commissions from the Mozilla Foundation (2021), the Goethe-Institut Minneapolis (2019), and the LIMA Collection in Amsterdam (2016).
 In 2017, his work "Fair Warning" was shortlisted for the net_based award, and in 2023, "The Future of Nothing" was shortlisted for the Lumen Prize Moving Image Award.
 In 2025, his work "MVP (Most Valuable Painting)" was awarded the inaugural Prix Arts numériques (Digital Arts Prize) by the Fondation Etrillard and the Académie des beaux-arts, marking the first time digital art was recognized by the French Academy of Fine Arts.

 Lund's work has been acquired by major institutions including the Centre Pompidou in Paris (2023) and the Stedelijk Museum in Amsterdam (2020).

+Lund is the co-host of the Great Intentions podcast with Roel Wouters.